 GPT-5.2 delivered 38% fewer errors than GPT-5.1, the largest reliability jump in the GPT-5 family so far.

-Context window: 400K tokens (272K input / 128K output)
+- Context window: 400K tokens (272K input / 128K output)

-API pricing: $1.75 per 1M input / $14 per 1M output — a 40% price increase over GPT-5.1
+- API pricing: $1.75 per 1M input / $14 per 1M output, a 40% price increase over GPT-5.1

 An agentic coding variant, GPT-5.2-Codex, followed on January 14, 2026, purpose-built for planning and executing multi-step engineering tasks autonomously.

-Note: GPT-5.2 Thinking is being retired on June 3, 2026.
-If you rely on it for analytical work, GPT-5.4 Thinking is the intended upgrade path.
+Note: GPT-5.2 Thinking was retired on June 3, 2026.
+If you relied on it for analytical work, GPT-5.4 Thinking, GPT-5.5, or GPT-5.6 Sol is the intended upgrade path.

 GPT-5.3: The Everyday Upgrade